henryhyu/claude-code-agents-hooks-documentation/docs/deployment.md

           # Deploy to production URL
 ```

-This deployment guide provides comprehensive coverage for hosting the Anthropic Style GitHub Page across various platforms and environments.
+This deployment guide provides comprehensive coverage for hosting the Claude Code Agents Hooks Documentation Guide across various platforms and environments.
 Choose the deployment method that best fits your technical requirements, budget, and maintenance capabilities.